 It’s Friday.
 We just had the first snowfall of the season.
 Last night, I turned in a book manuscript for a client (this book is going to be huge, ya’ll, I can’t wait to tell you more about in the spring when it comes out).
 All I want to do is eat chips and binge watch and then maybe go to Nordstrom Rack.
-So this post is my way of keeping it chill.
+So this post are the things that I am currently loving and my way of keeping it chill.
 Hope you find something you love in here too. =)

 2. Theo dark chocolate and sea salt bars.
 I am loving these perhaps a little too much.

 3. This article about being a woman and having the confidence to do your best work that I read months ago in the New York Times.
 It has stuck with me.
 It interviews three female indie pop stars and how they quickly put an album together by pretending they were boy geniuses.
 “We were just talking about boys and men we know who’ve been told that they are geniuses since they could hear, basically…and what type of creative work comes out of that upbringing.”

 4. Good and Mad, by Rebecca Traister.
 I heard her speak, I read her book, I’m in love with her; I’m also good and mad about how women have been treated through the ages.

 5. Home-cooked food.
 Sometimes it just tastes better than other times.
 Now I would so much rather eat something I threw together at home than go to a restaurant.
 Maybe it’s the cold weather.
 Everyone in my family is enjoying these chicken lettuce wraps, except with red peppers instead of water chestnuts (the kids don’t understand water chestnuts at all…yet).